 }

-Note that since throttled functions are used just like the original function we should preserve the value of this
+Note that since throttled functions are used just like the original

-when invoking the original callback functions.
+function we should preserve the value of this when invoking the original callback functions.
 Therefore we cannot:

-value from its lexical scope.func(...args)
+this value from its lexical scope.

-because it will not forward the correct this
+will not forward the correct this context.

-context.Currying is a technique of converting a function which takes multiple arguments into a sequence of functions that each takes a single argument.
-Here we will be implementing a function called curry
+arguments into a sequence of functions that each takes a single

-that creates a curried function for you.
-As an example, this is how a normal function differs from a curried function:
+example, this is how a normal function differs from a curried function:

 const sum = function(a, b) {